Rockies vs. Marlins Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has eight doubles, three home runs, 12 walks and 22 RBI (43 total hits).
-He has swiped one base.
+- Elias Diaz has 45 hits with nine doubles, four home runs and 13 walks.
+He has driven in 24 runs with one stolen base.

 Diaz Recent Games